Multifaceted ERPs vs. ICG’s Solutions

 • Reduced Risk: The “bolt-on” nature of ICG means less risk associated with a large-scale system implementation.
 If ICG doesn’t meet your needs, it’s generally easier to swap out or adjust than an entire ERP module.

-• Cloud-Based Benefits: ICG’s cloud-based solutions offer advantages like automatic updates, scalability, accessibility from anywhere.
+• Cloud-Based Benefits: ICG’s cloud-based solutions offer advantages like automatic updates, scalability, and accessibility from anywhere.

 Decision Time